Loch Morlich Beach

 Families play games on the sand, windsurfers tack across the clean water, and when the sun shines you can top up your tan.
 Close your eyes and you could be at the seaside!
 Famous for being the highest beach in Britain, this is the only freshwater beach in Scotland to have a Rural Beach Award.

-Meander through the beautiful pine, birch and alder woods by the Allt Mor burn to reach Loch Morlich’s golden sands.
+Meander through the beautiful pine, birch and alder woods by the Allt Mor burn and Loch Morlich’s golden sands.

 Allow 1 hour